-Equality and diversity are actively promoted and work is undertaken to identify the include key elements such as compassion, openness, involvement, dignity and equality.
+Equality and diversity are actively promoted and work is undertaken to identify the causes of any workforce inequality and as compassion, openness, involvement, dignity and equality.
 There is a poor understanding of equality, diversity and human rights principles in the leadership of the service.